canjs/canjs/docs/can-guides/introduction/technical.md

 </ul>
 ```

-This _View_ lives in its own file, so a designer could easily modify it
+This _View_ lives in its own file, so a designer can modify it
 without touching any JavaScript directly.

 Finally, the component file in _components/todo-list/todo-list.js_ puts